What Is a Delaware Contractor License Bond?

 Non-residential contractors who want to conduct their activities in Delaware need to get bonded as well.
 They have to provide a bond in an amount equal to 6% of the project value of the work they want to execute.

 How much does it cost to get bonded?

 Your exact bond price is formulated on the basis of your personal and business finances.
-The surety you apply with needs to take a close look at your personal credit score, business documents, any assets and liquidity, as well as professional experience.
+The surety you apply with needs to take a close look at your personal credit score, business documents, fixed and liquid assets, as well as professional experience.
 Your bond price is likely to be lower if your overall application is solid.